-Whether to remain a generalist is a question every aspiring photographer faces at some point or another.
-Of course, you will always love to take pictures no matter what the subject but having a focused area of expertise can make a world of a difference.
+Every aspiring photographer faces whether to remain a generalist at some point.
+Of course, you will always love to take pictures no matter what the subject, but having a focused area of expertise can make a world of difference.
+Photography specialisation enables you to refine your talents and stand out in a competitive market.
+Whether inclined to landscapes, portraits, or animals, focusing on specific expertise will help you expand your knowledge and enhance your overall technique.

 Here’s looking at why choosing a specialisation makes sense.

-There are plenty of reasons why being a specialist is better than a general photographer.
-Here are our top three reasons:
+There are many reasons why being a specialist is better than being a general photographer.
+Here are our top three specialised photography reasons:

 1. Specialisation Equals More Money